 What are some of the links between these kinds of short stories?

-I mentioned setting, which is the case in one of the classics – Sherwood Anderson’s Winesburg, Ohio (although this book also has some recurring characters).
+The most common is probably setting, as is the case in one of the classics – Sherwood Anderson’s Winesburg, Ohio.

-But the connection can also be through characters (as is largely the case in Shade of the Morning Sun) or other links such as:
+Characters are another common link (as is largely the case in Shade of the Morning Sun)

 - objects (like the desk in Nicole Grauss’ Great House)